Periyapattinam

 Periyapattinam is a large village located in the eastern part (Gulf of Mannar) of Ramanathapuram district, Tamil Nadu, India.
 The inhabitants of this village are primarily Tamil Muslim.

 History

 This place is one of the historic ports of Eastern (Gulf of Mannar) from 21 km distance of Ramanathapuram where Ibn Battuta, Marco Polo and other famous travellers visited. ibn Battuta mentioned this place as Fattan at his book Rihla.The port was called Parakirama Pattinam in the 10th century.

 In the 12th century, it was called Pavitra Manicka Pattinam.
 It was also called Ta Pa Tan by the famous Chinese traveller Wang Ta-Yuan in the 14th century.
 Now, it is called Periyapattinam, where thousands of Muslims live.
 Most Muslims consider themselves to be settler descendants of maritime traders who had business linking the Persian Gulf to the south Indian coast and Southeast Asia.

+Periyapattinam is often described as one of the earliest Jewish settlements in southern India.
+A rare Jewish inscription (c.
+1200-1250 AD), originally situated on the Periyapattinam beach, was discovered from Valantharavai in 2022 (Valantaravai inscription).